Articles in this section

 Manage resources

-The Review Changes screen lists every export, import, flow, and script affected by your pull or revert, grouped by resource type, with an Action label indicating whether each will be updated, added, or removed.
+The Review Changes screen lists every export, import, flow, API, tool, and script affected by your pull or revert, grouped by resource type, with an Action label indicating whether each will be updated, added, or removed.

 Warning